Mahurangi Magazine logo

 At the heart of child hunger in Aotearoa was the confused capitulation of a once proudly egalitarian society, to neoliberal ideology.
 Forty years of neoliberalism’s odious trickledown dogma delivered an immense disparity in prosperity, for example: a 14-fold prosperity-score disparity between the opulent 9.8 of Ōrākei, depravedly indifferent to the 0.7 of Ōtara–Papatoetoe.
 Hungry children can’t be allowed to live in hope for another 40 years for neoliberalism’s wrongs to be reversed, when the first liberty kitchens could be being prototyped and trialled, within months.

 From his earliest awareness of individual dispositions, Cimino had always thought of himself as an optimist, even owning the Pollyanna end of the spectrum.
 It is days like this, when the day dawns clear and cold, when his Wordle start word has come up trumps, and when Biden has done the decent thing by quitting his run at re-election that nurtures Cimino’s determined undying ember of optimism.
 As was the case when Robert Mulddoon had drunkenly demonstrated his use-by both to his party and too the opposition, his desperate bid to hold onto power gave agency to those with anti-state inclinations.
-Demented from day one as President Biden’s dogged determination was, Cimino prays now that the Democratic Party, 44 years after the Republicans chose a compelling face, but particularly the voice to go with it, appreciates that it doesn’t just need to listen to George Clooney, but to nominate him.
-Six decades ago, a barely inaugurated president implored:
+As demented as President Biden’s dogged 2024 re-election campaign was, Cimino prayed that the Democratic Party, 44 years after the Republicans chose a compelling face—Reagen’s, but particularly the compelling voice to go with it—comprehends it didn’t just need to listen to George Clooney, but to nominate him.
+Six decades ago, a mid-inauguration president implored:

 …ask not what your country can do for you…

-Would, that that shadow-of-its-former-self party, today, could imagine a great, new beginning.
-Although it often doesn’t feel like it, Cimino knows he’s not the only one who imagines a path to practicable, respectful democracy.
-What he has yet to glimpse elsewhere is an inkling of anyone else who sees a polycrises Great Mobilisation as the way past short-termism and division.
-The valiant few intent on creating a world where policy-making is elevated from the filth of the political cock-fighting pit, such as Professor Sir Peter Gluckman with his Wicked Problems, Policy and Politics rightly identify the need for long-term reform and early investment to break the cycle.
-While Cimino agrees and applauds, he sees these long-term radical changes as exasperatingly difficult to sell to a society wanting the sort of miracle that the likes of only Lotto or going viral—think Daddy Yankee and Despacito ’s 8.4 billion viewsas of 202406—produces.
-In this age of rupture, rather than risk reform withering on the vine while the world doubles-down on de-democratisation, a demonstration by Aotearoa–Australia of practicable, profoundly democratic mobilisation must be mounted, and all the more compelling if partnered with Canada.
-To be continued…
+Would that that shadow-of-its-former-self Democratic Party today imagine itself a great, new beginning.
+Although it often doesn’t feel like it, Cimino knows he’s not the only one who imagines a practicable path to a wholly democratic democracy.
+What he has yet to glimpse elsewhere is an inkling of anyone else who sees the polycrisesfossil-fuel, biodiversity, population, equity… Great Mobilisation as the way past the short-termism and division that afflicts humanity.
+The valiant few intent on creating a world where policy-making is elevated from the filth of the political cock-fighting pit, such as Professor Sir Peter Gluckman with his Wicked Problems, Policy and Politics , rightly identify the need for long-term reform and early investment to break the cycle.
+While Cimino agrees and applauds, he sees these long term radical changes as exasperatingly difficult to sell to a society, short of a campaign funded by a record, $2.04 billion Powerball jackpot, or catapulted by a video going viral—think Daddy Yankee and Despacito ’s 8.4 billion viewsas of 202406.
+In this age of rupture, rather than risk reform withering on the vine while the world doubles-down on de-democratisation, a demonstration by Aotearoa–Australia of practicable, profoundly democratic mobilisation must be mounted, and all the more compelling if partnered with Canada, post Carney’s middle-powers doctrine.
+Central to any paradigm-establishing war on child poverty are the shipping-container-dimensioned modules to create anything from a single, standalone breakfast kitchen to sustain children who, through no fault of their own have arrived at school too hungry to think, to entire schools for those orphaned or otherwise separated from those who would care for them…

 Chapter 11 | Chapter 13